billkarsh/SpikeGLX/Markdown/UserManual.md

 "Biology neutral".
 You decide if epochs are really 'windows', 'events', 'trials', 'sessions' or other relevant contexts.

-1. You configure experiment parameters, including a `run folder` where all the output files will be stored, a `run name`, a `gate` method and a `trigger` method.
+1. You configure experiment parameters, including a `data folder` where all the output files will be stored, a `run name`, a `gate` method and a `trigger` method.